wyh136/lisk-wiki/Glossary.md

 ### Bapp Store
 A universal and decentralized store which lists ALL dapps on the network.
 (Doesn't matter if working, not working, offline, online, not complete or completely finished).

+### BIP39
+Is the implementation of a mnemonic code or mnemonic sentence (a group of easy to remember words) for generating deterministic keys.
+Lisk integrates mnemonic checksumming of passphrases to make sure it conforms to the BIP39 standard and that passphrase is used to generate your account.

+### Block
+A block is a group of transactions that were submitted to the network since the last block.
+Each block (except for genesis block) references one previous block to form the tree called the blockchain.

+### Block Height
+Is the sequential number on the blockchain of a block.
+Height 0 refers to the genesis block.
+Current block height refers to the number of the most recent valid block.

 ### Blockchain
 A public ledger of all confirmed transactions in a form of a tree of all valid blocks.
 Unconfirmed transactions are not part of the blockchain.
 If a node disagrees on which blocks are valid, a fork happens.

+### Brain wallet
+Instead of storing keys in a wallet file, security works via a secret passphrase.
+Wallets are decentralized and kept on the network.
+When you create an account, your secret passphrase is used to generate your account on the blockchain.
+Once your account is generated, you can unlock it and access it by using your passphrase.
+Lisk uses a brain wallet.

 ### Delegate
 A Lisk account which simply registered to be a delegate on the network (making it a special type of account).